 What is a service like?

 Our Sunday morning services typically begin with a welcome and announcements, after which we will sing a song and have scripture reading before the pastor brings the message.
 We will worship through the giving of our tithes during the opening worship songs.
 After the message, we may again worship with another song or we may close with the doxology and benediction.
-This will look different each week, and once a month our worshipful response will be to partake in the Lord’s supper.
+This will look different each week and often our worshipful response will be to partake in the Lord’s supper.

 Who can participate in Communion (Lord’s Supper)?

 You do not have to be a member of our church to celebrate communion with us, but it is important that you have placed your faith in Jesus OR are genuinely seeking God.
 Children are invited to partake at the discretion of the parents and with their parents.
 If we are having communion on a given week, it will typically be celebrated near the end of the service during the response time, and we will be serving grape juice.
 We will typically partake by means of “intinction” – where you take a piece of the bread and dip it into the cup before eating the bread and juice together.
 BECAUSE OF COVID, we have changed from the intinction method to individual servings of juice and wafers.